-Worldwide political, economic, and military events have contributed to oil and natural gas price volatility and are likely to continue to do so in the future.
 Depending on the market prices of oil and natural gas, oil and natural gas exploration and development companies may cancel or curtail their capital expenditure and drilling programs, thereby reducing demand for our services, or may become unable to pay, or have to delay payment of, amounts owed to us for our services.
 Oil and natural gas prices have been highly volatile historically and, we believe, will continue to be so in the future.
 Many factors beyond our control affect oil and natural gas prices, including:

-- the cost of exploring for, producing, and delivering oil and natural gas; - the discovery rate of new oil and natural gas reserves; - the rate of decline of existing and new oil and natural gas reserves; - available pipeline and other oil and natural gas transportation capacity; - the ability of oil and natural gas companies to raise capital and debt financing; - actions by OPEC+;
+- the cost of exploring for, producing, and delivering oil and natural gas; - the discovery rate of new oil and natural gas reserves; - the rate of decline of existing and new oil and natural gas reserves; - available pipeline and other oil and natural gas transportation capacity; - the ability of oil and natural gas companies to raise capital and debt financing; - actions by OPEC+; - political instability in the Middle East and other major oil and natural gas producing regions; - economic conditions in the U.S. and elsewhere;

-- political instability in the Middle East and other major oil and natural gas producing regions; - economic conditions in the U.S. and elsewhere; - domestic and foreign tax policy; - domestic and foreign energy policy including increased emphasis on alternative sources of energy; - increased attention to environmental, social and governance matters, including climate change; - weather conditions in the U.S., Canada and elsewhere; - the pace adopted by foreign governments for the exploration, development, and production of their national reserves: - the price of foreign imports of oil and natural gas; and - the overall supply and demand for oil and natural gas.
+- domestic and foreign tax policy; - domestic and foreign energy policy including increased emphasis on alternative sources of energy; - increased attention to environmental, social and governance matters, including climate change; - weather conditions in the U.S., Canada and elsewhere; - the pace adopted by foreign governments for the exploration, development, and production of their national reserves; - the price of foreign imports of oil and natural gas; and - the overall supply and demand for oil and natural gas.

-We are a "controlled company", controlled by Wilks, and as a result, are exempt from certain corporate governance requirements that are designed to provide protection to stockholders of companies that are not controlled companies.
+We are a "controlled company", which exempts us from certain corporate governance requirements that are designed to provide protection to stockholders of companies that are not controlled companies.

-As of March 9,2023, Wilks Brothers, LLC ("Wilks") and its affiliates control approximately 74.46% of our combined voting power and is able to elect all of the Company's board of directors.
+As of December 31, 2023, Wilks Brothers, LLC ("Wilks") and its affiliates control over 80% of our combined voting power and can elect all of the members of our board of directors.
 As a result, we are considered a "controlled company" for the purposes of the Nasdaq listing requirements.
 As a "controlled company," we are permitted to, and we may, opt out of the Nasdaq listing requirements that would require (i) a majority of the members of our board of directors to be independent, (ii) that we establish a compensation committee and a nominating and governance committee, each comprised entirely of independent directors, or (iii) an annual performance evaluation of the nominating and governance and compensation committees.
 The Nasdaq listing requirements are intended to ensure that directors who meet the independence standards are free of any conflicting interest that could influence their actions as directors.
-Our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable Nasdaq listing requirements.
+Our shareholders may not have the same protections afforded to shareholders of companies that are subject to all of the applicable Nasdaq listing requirements.
 It is also possible that the interests of Wilks may in some circumstances conflict with our interests and the interests of the holders of our common stock.